elinsky/Intern-Trading-Game/docs/technical/reference/exchange-api.md

 - `trade_id` (str): A unique identifier for this trade.
 - `buyer_order_id` (str): The ID of the buy order.
 - `seller_order_id` (str): The ID of the sell order.
+- `aggressor_side` (str): Which side initiated the trade ('buy' or 'sell').

+The `aggressor_side` indicates which order crossed the spread to create the trade.
+This determines maker/taker status for fee calculations - the aggressor is always the taker.

 ### Properties